NokNokMLS/BigDoorWyamBlog/input/posts/2019-11-16-the-digest-november-17th-2019.md

 **About BigDoor24.pl**

 [
-**Bigdoor24.pl is a new free service for Expats, finding Property experts who speak your language, securing commission discounts & paying you CashBack on successful Polish mortgage applications.
+**Bigdoor24.pl is a new free service for Expats, finding Property Experts who speak your language & securing Commission Discounts.
 We pay zl.
-250 for successful applicant referrals as well as paying the applicant a CashBack.
-Register for details.**](https://bigdoor24.pl/)
+200 per zl.
+100,000 borrowed by successful mortgage applicants - see our site for details.**](https://bigdoor24.pl/)